diificult/PalBet/frontend/public/README.md

 -   [x] Create notification when end date reached for a bet - Using hangfire.
 -   [x] Improve page layout and design.

-### 0.5 - Optimzations
+### 0.5 - Real-time

--   [ ] Create more real time to the website, particularly with notifications.
+-   [x] Create more real time to the website, particularly with notifications.
 Using SignalR.
 -   [ ] Introduce caching, most likely redis.

 ### 0.6 - Account

- -  [ ] Create account details page w/ editing details.
+ -  [ ] Create account details page w/ editing details
- -  [ ] Gets stats from back end.
+ -  [ ] Gets stats from back end
- -  [ ] Display stats from components.
+ -  [ ] Display stats from components

 ### 🎯 STRETCH GOAL - Goals that are out of scope for the moment, but desire to do.

 -   [ ] (requires validating) Connect to a sport API to allow friends to bet on sporting events.